skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ---

-### What has happened here?
+## What has happened here?

 > KjÃ¸rer

 1. You're missing a font to show the letter after "Kj".
-2. There's a mismatch between the encoding used when saving the data and displaying them.
+2. Mismatch between the encoding used when saving the data and reading them.

 ---

+## Summary

-## Summary - for everyone
+> for everyone

 - If you're seeing **squares** it's because the font your program is using doesn't have support for the letter (but _everything is ok